-Besides the 19 insects already listed, several others may or may not damage Michigan Christmas trees.
-Four of these are:
+Besides the insects already listed, several others may or may not damage Michigan Christmas trees.
+These are:

-Pine Tortoise Scale: This scale is chestnut brown, somewhat longer than wide, rounded and $\frac{1}{4}$ inch long.
-It feeds on branches near the tips of Scotch, Austrian, and jack pine; large amounts of honey-dew are produced.
+Pine Tortoise Scale: This scale is chestnut brown, somewhat longer than wide, rounded and 1⁄4 inch long.
+It feeds on branches near the tips of Scotch, Austrian, and jack pine; large amounts of honeydew are produced.
 The winter is passed as an immature female under the scale; there is one brood a year.

-Control: Apply malathion (9a, 9b, or 9c) or DDT (4a, or 4b, or 4c) when the crawlers are present, usually June 20 and again July 1.
+Control: Apply malathion (9a, 9b, or 9c) or DDT (4a, or 4b, or 4c), or Sevin (2 lbs.
+50% wettable powder-to 100 gals. of water) when the crawlers are present, usually June 20 and again July 1.

-Pine webworm: This caterpillar

-infests red, white, and jack pine.
-When mature, it is /4 inch long, and yellowish-brown with two brown stripes down each side of the body.
+Pine webworm: This caterpillar infests red, white, and jack pine.
+When mature, it is 3⁄4 inch long, and yellowish-brown with two brown stripes down each side of the body.
 The worm lives in a silken tube.
 The tube is formed on a twig and encloses pine needles upon which the worm feeds.